danielfpedro/Dice/README.md

 	$d4->getRollsHistory(); //Output: [2, 1]

 ### ::isExpected
-Roll the dice once and return true if the result match with the expected value.
+Will roll the dice once and test if the result match with the expected value.

 	$d4->isExpected(2);
-You can pass a second argument if you want the dice be rolled more than one time.
+	//You can pass a second argument if you want the dice be rolled more than once
 	$d4->isExpected(2, 5);

-The first argument could be an array of values expected
+	//The first argument could be an array of values expected
 	$d4->isExpected([1, 2])
-You still can pass a second argument to assign how many times the dice will be rolled
+	//You still can pass a second argument to assign how many times the dice will be rolled
 	$d4->isExpected([1, 2], 5)

 ### ::inRange